Museum of Underwater Art (MOUA)

 Coral Greenhouse at John Brewer Reef

-It is planned that Stage Three of the Museum of Underwater Art will be installed on Magnetic Island, with the funding agreement reached, and plans for completion by end 2021.
+Stage Three of the Museum of Underwater Art was installed as a dedicated snorkel trail, with the funding agreement reached, and completed in 2021.

 Highlights